nhu92/Mixed-DNA-Project/09-GenerateTestingOutput.md

 This figure requires the astral tree of the testing reference.
 Since we use the new A353v2, I would like to evaluate the tree before the plot generation.
 I could reuse the pipeline from 02-reference.sh without generate the contour map.
 The pipeline should finish before the exon tree generation process.

 Find some old code file and pipelines to do this.
 I may remove the SD for a reason.

+---

+I will also generate a contour map for the result.
+I had never used that plot for the 100 species map.
+I think it might be messy but I will check.